**1. What was your first job?**

 At university I sold Shagrags (first two letters of my surname), fun boardshorts which I had made.
 It made me realize that quality products can be sold at premium prices.
-Before University I had a job working in the medical department of Foyle’s bookshop in Charing Cross Road.
+Before university I had a job working in the medical department of Foyle’s bookshop in Charing Cross Road.

 Our family motto is _Facta non Verba_ (deeds not words).
 I try to live by that as it is part of my family crest.
 At GPFO you are only as good as your last event.